rabbitmq/ra/doc/INTERNALS.md

 # Internals

+This guide covers key implementation aspects of Ra.
+It is intentionally high level since implementation details change often but overall design usually doesn't (or the authors believe Ra is well past that point).

 ## Concepts and Key Modules

 Ra is an implementation of Raft, a distributed consensus protocol.
 Raft has multiple features